MASTER-TANKHUN/Reaction_time_test/README.md

 5. View your reaction time result
 6. Click again to restart the test

+## Trigger bot
+> [**!Alert**]
+> **Don't use this to cheat others.**
+- The program scans the screen for yellow pixels.

+- When yellow is detected, it moves the mouse 100px above the center of the screen.

+- It then automatically clicks the mouse.

 ## Developer

 Developed by MASTER T © 2025